Table of Contents

 - Post-primary tuberculosis: Simon foci, Assmann’s infiltrations

-- Nonspecific: Shadowing, calcification, caverns, pleural effusion, round foci (tuberculoma), distinction between smooth (new) and hard infiltrations (old), foci mostly in the cranial lung regions.
+- Nonspecific: Shadowing, calcification, caverns, pleural effusion, round foci (tuberculoma), the distinction between smooth (new) and hard infiltrations (old), foci mostly in the cranial lung regions.

 CT scans may show hilar lymph nodes and retroclavicular infiltrations.